 The leaves help anaemia and improve breast milk production.
 The root is used for prostate enlargement.

 Studies with volunteers suggest the immediate reaction to nettle sting is the result of histamine introduced by the nettle.
-The persistence of the stinging sensation may be caused by the presence of substances directly toxic to nerves or capable of inducing secondary release of other mediators.
+The persistence of the stinging sensation may be caused by the presence of substances directly toxic to nerves or capable of inducing a secondary release of other mediators.
 Acetylcholine is present in the hairs and contributes to the stinging reaction.

 Sixty-nine volunteers completed a randomised, double-blind, placebo-controlled study investigating the effect of a freeze-dried preparation of nettle leaf on allergic rhinitis.
 Patients were advised to take nettle leaf (600 mg) or placebo at the onset of symptoms.
 Nettle was rated higher than placebo in the global assessments but was only slightly higher in diary data after I week.

 Several uncontrolled studies have indicated that using nettle leaf extract in conjunction with standard NSAID therapy may achieve a dose reduction of the latter in treating rheumatic complaints.
-Doses equivalent to 9.1g per day of leaf or 50 g per day stewed fresh young leaf were prescribed.
+Doses equivalent to 9.1g per day of leaf or 50 g per day stewed fresh young leaf was prescribed.

-In Germany, the Commission E supports using nettle leaf as supportive therapy for rheumatic ailments by internal and external application.
+In Germany, the Commission E supports using nettle leaf as supportive therapy for rheumatic ailments by an internal and external application.
 Nettle leaf is also recommended internally with copious fluid intake for inflammatory diseases of the lower urinary tract and prevention and treatment of kidney gravel.